Beelzebufo: Paleobiology

-Beelzebufo most likely was a predator whose expansive mouth allowed it to eat relatively large prey, perhaps even juvenile dinosaurs, it may have also eaten insects, lizards and small/juvenile crocodylomorphs.
-Bite force measurements from a growth series of Cranwell's horned frog (Ceratophrys cranwelli), suggest that the bite force of a large Beelzebufo—skull width 15.4 cm—may have been between 500 and 2200 N.
+Beelzebufo most likely was a predator whose expansive mouth allowed it to eat relatively large prey, perhaps even juvenile dinosaurs.
+It may have also eaten insects, lizards and small/juvenile crocodylomorphs.
+Bite force measurements from a growth series of Cranwell's horned frog (Ceratophrys cranwelli), suggest that the bite force of a large Beelzebufo—skull width 15.4 cm, with mouth width reaching 15.4 cm, taking up 100% of the width of the skull—may have been between 500 and 2200 N. This measurement exceeds the Cranwell's horned frog's biteforce by ~32%.

 Paleobiogeography

 The fossils of Beelzebufo are from Madagascar, which, while still attached to India, separated from the coast of Somalia in the earliest stage of the Late Jurassic.
-While its definitive taxonomic placement is uncertain, Beelzebufo has been suggested to resemble horned frogs (Ceratophryidae) of South America, which raised the possibility of a close biogeographic link between Madagascar and South America during the Cretaceous.
-The initial description of Beelzebufo hypothesis reignited interest and research into skeletal variation among living members of the Ceratophyridae.
-These investigations suggest several of the similarities between Beelzebufo and horned frogs may have evolved by convergence.
+While its definitive taxonomic placement is uncertain, Beelzebufo has been suggested to resemble horned frogs (Ceratophryidae) of South America, which raised the possibility of a close biogeographic link between Madagascar and South America during the Cretaceous..
+Other studies have argued that the similarities between Beelzebufo and horned frogs may have evolved by convergence.